Justinas Pranaitis: Critic of the Talmud

 In 1892, Pranaitis published an antisemitic tract called Christianus in Talmude Iudaeorum in Latin, adapted from his Master's thesis, under the imprimatur of the Archbishop of Mogilev, which was subsequently translated into Polish (1892), French (1892), German (1894), Russian (1911), Lithuanian (1912), Italian (1939), English (1939) and Spanish.
 The English translation of the book is titled The Talmud Unmasked: The Secret Rabbinical Teachings Concerning Christians (usually shortened to The Talmud Unmasked).
+According to Anthony Julius, the work contains much that is fabricated, plagiarized, and wrongly translated.
+Stephen E. Atkins notes that in addition to mistranslation, many are taken out of context.
+Edmund Levin observes that Pranaitis was exposed as a fraud, ignorant of Semitic languages, and that the book was plagiarized from other antisemitic works, even down to typographical errors.
+Arthur Kurzweil notes it relies on earlier falsifications from Johann Eisenmenger and others.
+Ronald Modras and Ben-Zion Bokser note that he plagiarized Eisenmenger and August Rohling as well.

 In 1912, Pranaitis testified in the blood libel case of Menahem Mendel Beilis in Russia.
 Beilis was accused of murdering a Christian child to take his blood for alleged Jewish rituals.
 Pranaitis was called as an expert witness to testify to the Talmudic hatred of Christians, as described in his book.
-His credibility rapidly evaporated, however, when the defence demonstrated his ignorance of some simple Talmudic concepts and definitions, such as hullin, erubin, Baba Batra, to the point where "many in the audience occasionally laughed out loud when he clearly became confused and couldn't even intelligibly answer some of the questions asked by [Beilis'] lawyer".
+His credibility rapidly evaporated, however, when the defence demonstrated his ignorance of some simple Talmudic concepts and definitions, such as hullin, erubin, to the point where "many in the audience occasionally laughed out loud when he clearly became confused and couldn't even intelligibly answer some of the questions asked by [Beilis'] lawyer".
+Pranaitis knew little Hebrew and could not read Aramaic, the primary language of the Talmud, at all, so was not a credible translator.
+In particular, journalist and historian Benzion Katz questioned him about Baba Batra, a Talmudic tractate that Pranaitis cited, phrasing if as it was a person.
+Pranaitis answered that he did not know without noticing the Baba Batra trick, showing he completely lacked the Talmudic expertise he claimed.
 Beilis was found not guilty.

 According to a letter from Baron Rothschild to Vatican Secretary of State Merry Del Val, during a deposition for the trial Pranaitis claimed that he couldn't find a record of Innocent IV's papal bull Sicut Iudaeis against the blood libel in the "usual works of reference", and suspected that it was a forgery.
 Merry Del Val replied that it was authentic, although the message didn't arrive in time to affect the trial.